As part of the program, you will have field experiences and student teaching.

 - Public Affairs Capstone Experience will be fulfilled by completion of ELE 500(4) and ELE 510(3).

-- This program also requires compliance with the Teacher Education Program for eligibility to enroll in Professional Education courses; admission to and continuance in the Teacher Education Program; approval for supervised teaching; and recommendation for certification.
+- This program also requires compliance with Teacher Education for eligibility to enroll in Professional Education courses; admission to and continuance in Teacher Education; approval for supervised teaching; and recommendation for certification.

 University level requirements